menu icon

 This November meal plan has a full month of ideas for easy, homemade family-friendly dinners.
 Includes a free printable PDF calendar with each day's menu idea for easy planning.

-A collage of six family friendly dinners with a text overlay on the collage
+A collage of six different family dinner ideas with a text overlay in the middle.

 Earlier this year, I started a new feature here on Family Food on the Table with my January meal plan and February meal plan followed by March, April, May, June, July, August, September and October meal plan, each one giving you an entire month's worth of recipe ideas for easy, healthy family dinners.